dorlib/IMDB-Project/README.md

 ## What the Application include?

-The main entites in the app are : movies, directors, actors, reviews and users.
+The main entites in the app are : movies, directors, actors, reviews and users, and there are also likes, comments and favorites.
 As you can see in the welcome page of the app, the main "things" you can do are : contibuete, review, rate and search Let's cover them up!